Guidelines for course guides, course delivery, assessment, and penalties

 All written assessments should be marked online, and grades and feedback provided to students using Blackboard tools (for example, Grade Centre and GradeMark).

-Interim grades (excluding final examinations) must be recorded in Grade Centre and made available to students after moderation
+Provisional grades (excluding final examinations) must be recorded in Grade Centre and made available to students after moderation.

-Hard copy submissions are not required and should not be requested.
+Hard copy submissions are no longer required in Melbourne and SIM locations, and should not be requested.
 In rare cases a hardcopy submission may be appropriate.
 In these instances, an exemption from the Deputy PVC (Learning & Teaching) can be sought.

-Written assessment tasks submitted electronically through Turnitin by one student representative of a group or team must be accompanied by an Assignment Cover Sheet.
+Written assessment tasks submitted electronically through Turnitin by one student representative of a team, must be accompanied by an Assignment Cover Sheet completed by all members of that team.

 Procedure for making variations to assessment tasks described